Our Roots

 Beginning in 2005, FPCH entered into a very tumultuous chapter, resulting in pastors leaving and great congregational upheaval.
 Dr. Gary Stratman came in as a long-term interim to provide stability through mid-2009.
 He was followed by remarkable co-interims Rev. Bill Hansen and Dr. Paul Pierson, who shepherded the church towards its next chapter.

 In November 2010, Rev. Dan Baumgartner was installed as the Senior Pastor.
 Since then, FPCH has been growing into a three-fold identity as a church that is: multi-generational, learning about community, and thriving in an urban context.
 A team approach to leadership, new learning opportunities and exposure to the visual arts have added to this new chapter of following Jesus together.
-In May 2013, the FPCH Session voted to affiliate with the Fellowship of Presbyterians, an evangelical group of churches within the PCUSA.
+In May 2013, the FPCH Session voted to affiliate with the Fellowship of Presbyterians (or Fellowship Community), an evangelical group of churches within the PCUSA.

 In May of 2019, Pastor Dan Baumgartner left FPCH to answer the Holy Spirit’s call to serve at a newer congregation as it continues to put down roots.
 Pastor Dan was a gift of wisdom, clarity, and growth to the congregation, and his past leadership is still an evident blessing as the church enters a time of transition.